common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

 - Checkout Wandb training [logs](https://wandb.ai/greenbase/ASR-CV-Competition/runs/7jw4zrk8?workspace=user-).

-- Download ready-to-use epoch 110 model from [here](https://github.com/dkakaie/our-voices-model-competition) or the best performing one from Wandb.
+- Download ready-to-use epoch 311 model from releases [here](https://github.com/dkakaie/our-voices-model-competition) or the best performing one from Wandb.
 You'll have to convert the checkpoint to nemo before inference or change inference code to load from checkpoint instead of nemo model.
+KenLM models I used are also available there.

 - LM boosting uses a char KenLM model I trained on [Asosoft text corpus](https://github.com/AsoSoft/AsoSoft-Text-Corpus) (o=5) weighting 31MB.